googlecreativelab/open-nsynth-super/readme.md

 6. Package and deploy the audio to the device

 **More detailed instructions on how to run the pipeline, including how to set up and provision a GPU-equipped Linux server for processing audio, are available [here](/audio).**

 ---

+### Changelog

+##### Version 1.2.0
+The latest version of Open NSynth Super is 1.2.0.
+This version adds support for storage and recall of patches and settings, swaps the instrument selector encoders for push-button variants, and introduces note looping to enable sustaining notes beyond their original sample length.
+Version 1.2.0 software is backwards compatible with version 1.0.0 hardware, although the push-button patch storage feature is not available.

+##### Version 1.0.0
+Version 1.0.0 is tagged in this repository.
+The example disk images for software version 1.0.0 are available for download as a [64GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.1_full.img) or [16GB image](https://storage.googleapis.com/open-nsynth-super/images/onss_1.0_lite.img).

+---